squeedee/Boiler/README.markdown

   * Inspired by the superb framework Robotlegs, but in reality only shares the DI framework.
   * Doesn't depend on Metadata (other than injection metadata) at all.

+*Please* offer me some clever name that

+  * Can have a cool logo :D
+  * Describes the principle of least astonishment.

 ## Metalegs is about convention

-  * Add a DI mapping of a class, it's namespace and structure will do the rest (Like Rails)
+  * Add a DI mapping of a class, it's namespace and/or structure will do the rest (Like Rails)
   * Add Metadata only when you can't depend on convention
   * Change the conventions by injecting different 'detectors'

 ## Metalegs is about extensibility

-  * Does not add methods that then get stuck in polymorphic hell.
+  * Does not add methods that then get stuck in polymorphic inheritance hell.
   * Let's you configure the order that 'detectors' are run in.
   * Let's you define the kinds of mapping and injections that 'detectors' run on.